-Citizenship Act: SC says it won’t stay law without hearing Centre
+Citizenship Act: SC says it won’t stay law without hearing Centre, to refer pleas to 5-judge bench

-A bench of Chief Justice of India SA Bobde, and Justices S Abdul Nazeer and Sanjiv Khanna are hearing over 140 pleas, most of which challenge the CAA.
+The court has granted the Centre four weeks to file its reply to the petitions.

 The Supreme Court on Wednesday said it will not grant a stay on the amendments to the Citizenship Act without hearing the Centre, PTI reported.
+It granted the Centre four weeks to file its reply to the petitions and said that a larger five-judge bench will be constituted to hear matters related to the amended law.
+The court will decide on interim orders in the next hearing in four weeks.

 A bench of Chief Justice of India SA Bobde, and Justices S Abdul Nazeer and Sanjiv Khanna began hearing more than 140 petitions on the amendments to the Citizenship Act.
 Most of the petitions have challenged the controversial law.
-The judges will also hear the Centre’s petition for citizenship law-related pleas filed in the Delhi High Court to be transferred to the top court.

 Attorney General KK Venugopal, arguing for the Centre, said the government has been given copies of only around 60 of the 143 petitions and said they need time to respond to the petitions that have not been served to it.